Towards a hypergraph version of the P\'osa-Seymour conjecture: Introduction

+Lower bounds on $t(\clique{k}{r}, n)$ can be used as a benchmark for our results, but little is known about these thresholds in general.
 Asymptotics~\cite{P2008, LM2015} for $t(\clique{3}{4}, n)$ (and exact values for large $n$~\cite{KM2015}) imply that the term $ 4/5$ in the result from~\cite{BR2020}, and in our \cref{theorem:main-powcycles} for $(r,k) = (4,3)$ could at best be improved to $ 3/4$.
 For $k$ fixed and $r$ large, the main constant in our bounds in \cref{theorem:main-powcycles,theorem:main-treewidth} is of the form $1 - cr^{1-k}$, while the clique tiling threshold can be bounded from below by the {\it codegree Tur\'an threshold} guaranteeing a single copy of~$\clique{k}{r}$ which in turn has been bounded from below by $1 - c'r^{1-k}\log r$~\cite{LZ2018}, where $c$ and $c'$ are constants (depending on $k$ only).